Amalkrishnagit/VSD-Squadron-Mini-RISC-V-based-Research-internship-Program/README.md

 <summary>Acknowledgement</summary>
 <br>

-I thank Kunal Ghosh Sir for giving me this amazing  opportunity to be aware and learn about various processes in  VLSI Development,and also for introducing RISC-V Architecture with the VSDSquadron Mini.This internship program was a very inspiring and fulfilling experience.
+I thank Sir Kunal Ghosh  for giving me this amazing  opportunity to be aware and learn about various processes in  VLSI Development,and also for introducing RISC-V Architecture with the VSDSquadron Mini.This internship program was a very inspiring and fulfilling experience.
 I want to express my gratitude to VLSI System Design for introducing this amazing research internship.I would also like to extend my sincere thanks to V.Sai Muthukumar for bringing this opportunity to Sri Sathya Sai Institute of higher Learning.

 </details>

-## License

-This project is licensed under the [MIT License](LICENSE).